usnistgov/hyperspy_tutorial/instructions/index.rst

 Mac/Linux`, the commands should be available with no problem on Windows when you launch the `Anaconda Prompt`.

-From the prompt, run the following to install HyperSpy (and its UI package):
+From the prompt, run the following to install HyperSpy, its UI package, and its
+dependencies:

 ..  code-block:: bash